jfiksel/beautiful-jekyll/_posts/2017-02-26-cropping_images_with_a_shiny_app.md

 The x and y refer to the x and y-coordinates of the clicks.
 This line takes our click values, and connects them to make a polygon which contains the coordinates of the image that we want to keep.
 The rest of the function makes a mask, which is a matrix of dimension equal to the dimension of our image.
 If an entry in the mask is set to 1, then we keep this pixel as is in the image.
 If an entry is the mask is set to 0, we change that pixel's color to white, with the `removePoints` function in the `server.R` file.

-Finally, if you're not happy with the image, you can hit "Reset Cropping".
+If you're not happy with the image, you can hit "Reset Cropping".
 Internally, this just resets all of the reactive values to their original state, and resets the image to be the original image that the user wanted to crop.

-If you look closely, under each `observeEvent()` in the `server.R` file, I have lines that enable and disable certain action buttons.
+Looking a bit more closely at the code, under each `observeEvent()` in the `server.R` file, I have lines that enable and disable certain action buttons.
 This is from the `shinyjs` package, and this allows the user to see which button they are currently clicked on.

 Finally, clicking on the `Download Image` function takes advantage of the `imager` package's function `save.image`, and saves the cropped image to your current working directory.